Slodeen/Psychic-Game/README.md

-# Psychic-Game
+# Word-Guess-Game
-It is Psychic-Game
+It is word guess game